Sensor Sight is a new integration combining Meraki MV Cameras and the MT sensors together to bring a cohesive user experience between both products.

 Requirements and Capabilities

-The minimum requirements for setting up the integration are at least 1 2nd Gen MV Camera and any of the MT sensors.
+The minimum requirements for setting up the integration are at least 1 2nd Gen or 3rd MV Camera and any of the MT sensors.
 The supported MVs are as listed below

 |MV2||Live stream only.
 No snapshot capabilities supported(even with CA enabled)|

 |MV32, MV93(X)||Only Fisheye view.
 Dewarping is not supported on live stream or snapshots|

 |MV12(N/W/WE), MV22(X), MV63(X), MV72(X)||Live Stream and Snapshots available based on the Camera's rentention profile|